 Over the last 15 years, Kenya has taken strides towards advancing gender equality in many areas of life.
 It has enacted policies including: the Sexual Offences Act, 2006; the 2015 Prevention Against Domestic Violence Act; the 2019 National Policy on Eradication of Female Genital Mutilation; and the 2019 National Policy on Gender and Development.
-In addition, the Kenya National Bureau of Statistics and the Kenya State Department for Gender have undertaken a datadriven approach aimed at measuring women's "We don't have a participation in the country's political, economic, and cultural life, called the Kenya Women's Empowerment Index.
+In addition, the Kenya National Bureau of Statistics and the Kenya State Department for Gender have undertaken a data-driven approach aimed at measuring women's participation in the country's political, economic, and cultural life, called the Kenya Women's Empowerment Index.